Pennsylvania postal worker uneasy, unbowed in election whistleblower role

 Mr. Strasser also gives him a hypothetical: “What would you say if it came out that Rob did not say that?
 He used those words, but he was actually saying something else.”

-Mr. Hopkins replied: “I would feel f–ing horrible.”
+Mr. Hopkins replied: “I would feel f—-ing horrible.”
 Asked if he would “believe it’s possible,” he responded, “Maybe, yeah it’s possible.”

 Mr. Hopkins told the investigators at the end of the two-hour audio that he was wearing a wire, and cut off the recording before they had finished wording his statement.